panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 `object[propertyName] === undefined` verifies exactly if the property accessor evaluates to `undefined`.

-Site note: the section [4.](#4-try-to-avoid-undefined-and-null) suggests to avoid using directly `undefined`.
+Side note: the section [4.](#4-try-to-avoid-undefined-and-null) suggests to avoid using directly `undefined`.
 So the above solution can be improved in favor of `in` operator:

 ```javascript{2}
 function getPropFixedBetter(object, propertyName, defaultValue) {